To: Article_

 7. g.By default, any page viewed for more than 30 seconds will send the time, page code and locale to the site, but it can be stopped, and statistics deleted on a per week basis.

-8. h.An archive can be used to overwrite a site, or elements from it can be import to the site.
+8. h.Automatically and manually generated archives, which can be used to overwrite a site, or elements from them can be imported into the site.

 9. i.Registration details can be specified for legal reasons, such as business numbers.